Little Hatch: Biography

-Hatch was born Provine Hatch Jr., in Sledge, Mississippi.
+Hatch was born Provine Hatch Jr., in Sledge, Mississippi, United States.
 He learned to play the harmonica from his father.
 Hearing blues and gospel music, Hatch knew he wanted to make music for a living.
 When he was 14 years old, his family moved to Helena, Arkansas, and the blues scene there caught his attention.

 Hatch joined the Navy in 1943.
 After his tour of duty, he relocated to Kansas City, Missouri, in 1946.
 He worked for a cartage company for two years and then founded his own cartage business and married.

 In the early 1950s, Hatch began jamming in blues clubs in Kansas City.
 He closed his business in 1954 and took a job with Hallmark Cards.
 In 1955, he formed and fronted his own band, playing on the weekends and a few nights a week.
 This group continued to perform for more than 20 years.
 By the late 1950s, Hatch's harmonica style became influenced by Chicago blues players such as Little Walter, Snooky Pryor and Junior Wells.

 A performance by Hatch was recorded by German exchange students in 1971, and these recordings were released on the album The Little Hatchet Band, but its distribution was limited to Germany and Belgium.